anthonysyk/contact-graph/README.md

 }
 ```

-The graph is a dictionnary :
+The graph is a dictionary :
 ```golang
 // Graph is directed cyclic
 type Graph map[string][]User